Manav1712/Manav1712.github.io/_pages/about.md

 I have a broad interest in Natural Language Processing, Operations Research and its applications in finance, and Recommender Systems.
 Specifically, I have experience in conducting research, working as a Data Scientist, managing various aspects of the Data Science project pipeline, and developing front-end applications.

 I also love playing pool, running and going to concerts!
-Add me on Spotify @manavjairam
+Add me on Spotify to share interesting playlists.